eternialz/moeverdose/README.md

 ### Other
 * ~~Static pages~~
 * Prevent user deletion if they are not regular users
-* "Overdose" as post like and "Moe Shortage" as post dislike
 * Users page can be filtered with: best uploader
 * Posts page can be filtered by: overdose, moe shortages, popularity, recent posts, tags, characters, authors
 * Random link to a post